 As you can see from the photo, Jésuitas generally have a triangular shape that likely drew their name from their resemblance to the frocks worn by Jesuit priests.
 Like many Doces Conventuais, this sweet relies heavily on egg yolks.
 Why egg yolks and not the whole egg you wonder?
 Or perhaps you’re not wondering but merely anticipating that I’m going to tell you regardless.
 Or perhaps you’ll skip this digression altogether.

-A second tangent
+A second tangent.

-Several circumstances created Portugal’s egg yolk excess and they often emanated from various religious orders.
-So why were these religious orders separating eggs (which were often donated by local famers who were perhaps seeking salvati0on through surplus) into yolks and whites.
+Several circumstances created Portugal’s egg yolk excess and these often emanated from various religious orders.
+So why were these religious orders separating eggs (which were often donated by local famers who were perhaps seeking salvati0n through surplus) into yolks and whites.
 Well, they used the whites in several ways.
 First, they were an effective way to starch and maintain their white religious habits, frocks, and other clothing.
 Second, they were used as a glue when they decorated altars and other religious ornaments in gold leaf.
 Finally, they used it as a fining agent to filter wine.

-Today, unless one is part of the “natural” foods movement, when we pour a glass of wine we would be shocked if our glasses contained a cloudy wine with fragments of grape pulp, suspended particles of dead yeast cells, stems, or other particles floating in it and looking a little like this photo for Joealmighty01 on the R/wine Reddit
+Today, unless one is part of the “natural” foods movement, when we pour a glass of wine we would be shocked if our glasses contained a cloudy wine with fragments of grape pulp, suspended particles of dead yeast cells, stems, or other particles floating in it and looking a little like this photo from Joealmighty01 on the R/wine Reddit

-especially when we expect a Sauvignon Blanc to look more like this one from smallwinemakers.ca
+especially when we expect a Sauvignon Blanc to look more like this one from smallwinemakers.ca.

 We might think the cloudy wine was cheap or unfinished and be reluctant to drink it.